palantir/redoodle/README.md

 // banquetHallReducer is a standard Redux Reducer<BanquetHall>.
 Nothing fancy. const banquetHallReducer = TypedReducer.builder<BanquetHall>()
-  // FlipTable.TYPE is the plain string "app::flip_table", but it's branded with
+  // FlipTable.TYPE is the plain string "FlipTable", but it's branded with
-  // rich compile-time information about its associated payload type {tableId, face}.
+  // rich compile-time information about its associated payload type `{tableId, face}`.
-  .withHandler(FlipTable.TYPE, (state, {tableId, face}) => {
+  .withHandler(FlipTable.TYPE, (state, { tableId, face }) => {
     // All of the operations here are 100% type-safe.
 If I misspelled `isFlipped` below
     // in either place, or fail to copy the correct subset of state when applying my
     // immutable copies, the compiler will save me!